Research-Squirrel-Engineers/Impuls_SoftwareRezensionen_DGUF/Draft_EN.md

 * **Is *Continuous Integration* used to ensure implementation quality?** For a developer, not only the existence and documentation of the source code is crucial, but he will usually also expect information about the functionality and compilability of the source code.
 As already mentioned in the previous sections, *Continuous Integration* can be such a quality indicator.
 The *Continuous Integration* process checks the compilability of the software after each change and can make this visible on the repository with a status indicator.
 It is a sign of well-maintained source code if it compiles in the currently available version and, if applicable, in the current development version.

 > ## Software-Eckdatentabelle
-## Software corner data table
+## Tabular Key Data for Software

 > In der Tabelle stellen wir einige Punkte vor, die tabellarisch am Ende oder Anfang einer Rezension genannt werden können, um einen schnellen Überblick über eine Software zu geben, ähnlich wie in Buchrezensionen Titel, Verlag und ISBN wertneutral gelistet werden.
 Diese Tabelle kann ggf. auch um Hardwareanforderungen ergänzt werden, wenn diese als besonders relevant empfunden werden.
 Als Beispiel haben wir die GIS-Anwendung *QGIS* gewählt.

-In the table we present some points that can be listed in tabular form at the end or beginning of a review to give a quick overview of a software, similar to the way book reviews list title, publisher and ISBN in a value-neutral way.
-If necessary, this table can also be supplemented with hardware requirements if these are felt to be particularly relevant.
+In the table below we present key data that can be listed in tabular form at the end or beginning of a review.
+This can provide a quick overview of the software, much like the way book reviews neutrally list title, publisher and ISBN.
+If necessary, this table can also be supplemented with hardware requirements if these are particularly relevant.
 We have chosen the GIS application *QGIS* as an example.

 > - Name: Der Name der Software, z.
 B. "QGIS".
 > - Kurzbeschreibung: Angabe dessen, was die Software leistet, z.
 B. "Umfangreiches graphisches Werkzeug zur Raumdatenverarbeitung".